coleifer/peewee/docs/new/relationships.rst

 Lazy loading
 ^^^^^^^^^^^^

-By default, a :py:class:`ForeignKeyField` is *lazy-loaded*: the related object is not fetched until the attribute is first accessed, at which point a ``SELECT`` query is issued automatically.
+By default, a :class:`ForeignKeyField` is *lazy-loaded*: the related object is not fetched until the attribute is first accessed, at which point a ``SELECT`` query is issued automatically.
 This is convenient but can lead to performance problems - see :ref:`nplusone` below.